Searching for Invariant Solutions to Wall-Bounded Flows using Resolvent-Based Optimisation: Methodology

-The derivations described in \citet{farazmand2016}, \citet{schneider2022}, and \citet{schneider2023} formulate the problem as a new set of dynamics which leads to taking the adjoint of the linearised dynamics, the primary reason that the method is typically known as the adjoint solver method rather than variational optimisation.
+The derivations described in \citet{farazmand2016}, \citet{schneider2022}, and \citet{schneider2023} formulate the problem as a new set of dynamics which leads to taking the adjoint of the linearised dynamics.
+This is the primary reason that the method is typically known as the adjoint solver method rather than variational optimisation.
 The introduction of the new variable $q$ in \eqref{eq:residual-grad} is required to enforce the constraint that $\div{\fdv*{\mathcal{R}}{\bm{u}}}=0$ which ensures that as the optimisation progresses the flow remains incompressible.
 Since $q$ performs an identical role to the pressure $p$ in the primitive dynamics, we call it the adjoint pressure in line with its role in \citet{schneider2023}.
-The expression \eqref{eq:residual-grad} is the same as that derived in \citet{schneider2023}, with the adjoint pressure $q$ arising as a consequence of including the continuity equation as part of the ``adjoint dynamics'' instead of an explicit constraint as it is treated here.
+The expression \eqref{eq:residual-grad} is the same as that derived in \citet{schneider2023}, with the adjoint pressure $q$ arising as a consequence of including the continuity equation as part of the constructed adjoint dynamics instead of an explicit constraint as it is treated here.
+Some of the general features of the derived variational/adjoint dynamics and its treatment in \citet{schneider2023} are discussed in appendix~\ref{app:dae}.

-To implement a gradient-based optimisation of \eqref{eq:opt-prob} it is also necessary to have a gradient of $T$.
-In this work, however, the variable $\omega=2\pi/T$ is preferred.
-The variable $\omega$ is called the fundamental frequency and represents the lowest frequency oscillation that is permissible in the finite time window defined by the period $T$.
-The gradient of $\mathcal{R}$ with respect to $\omega$ is given by